Wreckage of Alberta couple's plane found in B.C. almost 1 year after crash | CBC News

 RCMP did not reveal the location of the wreckage, identifying the area only as "remote."

 "The RCMP wishes to thank the helicopter pilots and crew of the B.C.
-Ambulance Service for their watchful eyes in locating this plane and assisting to bring closure to the two families," said RCMP Staff Sgt.
-Kurt Grabinsky in a release.
+Ambulance Service for their watchful eyes in locating this plane and assisting to bring closure to the two families," RCMP Staff Sgt.
+Kurt Grabinsky wrote in the release.